Christmas Tour of The Tate House in Tate, Georgia

 The rest of the rooms upstairs consisted of four bedrooms and a library.
 All of the bedrooms were beautifully decorated.
 On each door was a sign stating the name of the room.
 There was a “Jewel Room, a “Luke Room,” and a “Flora Room,” as well as a “Captain Steve” room.
 The rooms had their own very well-appointed bathrooms, each containing marble.
 And of course, each room had its own Christmas tree that reached almost to the ceiling.

 Once the tour of the upstairs was completed, we headed down to the main floor and around a corner to go downstairs.
 Rounding a corner, I let out a surprised, “oooh” as we came to another pink room, filled with animal figures and candy replicas.
 What a delight this room would have been to a small child but unfortunately we did not have any children with us.

 Cookies and Warm Beverages to End the Indoor Tour

 On the other side of that room was a large bar area made of wood, glass, and marble.
 It was quite an impressive room and is obviously used for the current special events and weddings.
 To the right of the bar is the large ballroom, with tables set with holiday splendor.

 In the middle of the room, tables were set up with hot cider, cold water and two types of cookies: chocolate chip, and white chocolate and coconut.
+The white chocolate chip cookies are to die for!
 People were able to help themselves to cookies and beverages, and then take a seat at one of the tables.
 Again there was a beautiful huge wonderfully decorated Christmas tree, set up next to a very lifelike Santa Claus in a gorgeous sleigh.